novoda/react-native-workshop/slides.md

 This will have the result to set the initial state and use it to render our list.

 After this, we need to react to inputs by the user.
-To do that, we need to add a callback to the `Switch` components, and bubble the event up to the `App` component.
+To do that, we need to add a callback to the `Switch` components, and propagate the event up to the `App` component.
 A callback is just another property in the component, which expects a function as its value.
 In the case of `Switch`, the property name is `onValueChanged`, which receives a boolean representing the new value (`true`/`false`).

 If we add a callback to `Todo`, `TodoList` can then react to the event.
 If we do that also in `TodoList`, we can intercept the event in the `App` component.